-2024 \$m 2023 \$m Half year Half year Full year Short-term fluctuations in investment returns ^{note (i)} (475) 323 (62) Effect of change in economic assumptions note (ii) (596) (92) (589) Loss attaching to corporate transactions note (iii) (96) Non-operating results (1,167) 231 (651)
+2024 \$m 2023 \$m Short-term fluctuations in investment returns note (i) (32) (62) Effect of change in economic assumptions note (ii) (1,971) (589) Loss attaching to corporate transactions note (iii) (107) Non-operating results (2,110) (651)

-- (i) Short-term fluctuations in investment returns of \$(475) million mainly reflect bond losses from increases in interest rates in most Asia markets during the period. - (ii) The level of the effect of changes in economic assumptions will vary depending on the movements in interest rates in the period and the consequent impacts on fund earned rates and risk discount rates will vary between businesses and products.
-In half year 2024 the negative impact of \$(596) million is primarily driven by falling interest rates in China and the consequent fall in fund earned rates and rising interest rates in Hong Kong where the effect of the increase in risk discount rates dominates. (iii) Loss attaching to corporate transactions in half year 2024 mainly related to the held for sale businesses (further details are provided in note C1.2 of the IFRS basis results).
+- (i) Short-term fluctuations in investment returns of \$(32) million mainly reflect higher than expected equity returns in some regions broadly offset by bond losses from increases in interest rates in most Asia markets during the year. - (ii) The level of effect of changes in economic assumptions will vary depending on the movements in interest rates in the period and the consequent impacts on fund earned rates and risk discount rates will vary between businesses and products.
+In 2024, the negative impact of \$(1,971) million is primarily driven by falling interest rates in China and the consequent fall in fund earned rates and rising interest rates in Hong Kong where the effect of the increase in risk discount rates dominates. - (iii) Loss attaching to corporate transactions in 2024 mainly related to the held for sale businesses (further details are provided in note C1.2 of the IFRS consolidated financial statements)

-(v) Other equity movements
+(e) Other equity movements

-Other equity movements include reserve movements in respect of intra-group loans and other intra-group transfers between operations that have no overall effect on the Group's shareholders' equity.
+Other equity movements include reserve movements in respect of intra-group loans and other intra-group transfers between operations that have no overall effect on the Group's EEV equity.